-How do I get legally married in BC?
+How do I get legally married in BC, Canada?

 Step 1: Get Your Marriage Licence